ibnharoon/quran-app-react/README.md

 This is the react version of the Quran app.
-The angularjs version is located [https://github.com/ibnharoon/quranwebservice/tree/master/apps](here).
+The original (in angularjs) version is located [https://github.com/ibnharoon/quranwebservice/tree/master/apps](here).

 # How to run this app on your local machine